-Summary of selected significant accounting policies and other explanatory information (All amounts in ₹ unless otherwise stated)
+Summary of selected significant accounting policies and other explanatory information (All amounts in Rs. unless otherwise stated)

-Company overview
+1. Company overview

-NATCO Pharma Limited ("the Company" or "NATCO") is a company incorporated in India and registered under the provisions of the Companies Act, 1956.
+NATCO Pharma Limited ("the Company" or "NATCO") is a company incorporated in India and registered under the provisions of the Companies Act, 1956 ("the Act").
 The Company is into the business of research, developing, manufacturing and marketing of Active Pharmaceutical Ingredients (API's) and Finished Dosage Formulations (FDF) for Indian and International markets.

-Basis of preparation
+2. Basis of consolidation

-The accompanying Consolidated Interim Financial Information comprising of Consolidated Statement of Profit and Loss of the Company and its subsidiaries (collectively referred to as "the Group") for the three months period ended 30 June 2015, and a summary of selected significant accounting policies and other explanatory information has been prepared specifically for the purpose of inclusion in the placement documents to be filed by the Company with the Securities and Exchange Board of India ("SEBI") in connection with the proposed Qualified Institutional Placement.
-This being the single financial statement, the Consolidated Interim Financial Information does not include the Consolidated Balance Sheet, the Consolidated Cash Flow Statement and other relevant notes.
-The Consolidated Interim Financial Information has been prepared under the historical cost convention on accrual basis, in accordance with the generally accepted accounting principles in India ("Indian GAAP") and comply in all material respects with the Accounting Standards ("AS") notified under the Companies Act, 2013 read with the Rule 7 of the Companies (Accounting Standards) Rules, 2014 (as amended), pronouncements of The Institute of Chartered Accountants of India ('ICAI').
+The accompanying Consolidated Interim Financial Information of NATCO Pharma Limited ("the Company") together with its subsidiaries (collectively referred as the 'Group' or the 'consolidating entities') for the three months period ended 30 June 2015 has been prepared specifically for the purpose of inclusion in the preliminary placement document to be filed by the Company with the Securities and Exchange Board of India ("SEBI") in connection with the proposed Qualified Institutional Placement.
+The Consolidated Interim Financial Information has been prepared and presented under the historical cost convention on accrual basis, in accordance with generally accepted accounting principles in India ("Indian GAAP") and comply in all material respects with the Accounting Standards ("AS") notified under the Companies Act, 2013 read with the Rule 7 of the Companies (Accounting Standards) Rules, 2014 (as amended), pronouncements of The Institute of Chartered Accountants of India ('ICAI').